RozbehSharahi/fhp-rest-api/README.md

 ]);

 $api->run();
 ```

 ### Defining custom model-controllers

-You may also define your own controller for the models.
+You may also define your own controllers to handle model-requests.
 Just pass
-the class name as third parameter to `$api->createModel`.
+your controller's class name as the third parameter to `$api->createModel`.

-Please extend from `LazerRest\Controller\DefaultController` and
+Please extend `LazerRest\DefaultController` and
- then feel free to override the basic functions:
+ feel free to override the basic actions:

  * `public function indexAction() {}`
  * `public function showAction($id) {}`